Spacefreak18/simshmbridge/README.md

 Method 1: Run a helper process inside the target wine/proton prefix that creates the memory mapped file before the game does, and we give it the unix space location. [poljar](https://github.com/poljar/shm-bridge) has a great explanation with a graphic of what exactly is happening.

-Method 2: Method 1 does not always work.
-I suspect a game could check and refuse to start or throw a nasty error if the shared memory files already exist or exist are the incorrect size.
-Method 2 will always work.
+Method 2: If method 1 does not work, method 2 should always work, though it is slower and more cumbersome.
 It relies on the fact that child processes can [inherit handles](https://learn.microsoft.com/en-us/windows/win32/procthread/inheritance) including memory mapped files from their parent process.

 In both situations ( although not strictly necessary in method 1 especially ), I start a process on the unix side (*shm for example acshm) which